judepayne/blog/_posts/2016-12-7-intro-to-stream-processors.md

 </table>
 </div>

 We get a sequence of five orders from our fountain with randomised elements.
-Let’s build something a similar sequence of executions…
+Let’s build something a similar for a sequence of executions…

 {% highlight clojure %}
     (defn execution-fountain []